Fleet Management Concern For Obama

 GPS Trackers For Dept. Of Energy

-The philosophy and mission of the Department of Energy has always been to assist in technological innovation and the advancement of energy related technologies, and that is why the agency can easily see the benefits of GPS tracking devices.
-GPS tracking sdevices have been helping companies for over a decade cut fuel costs through a combination of reducing unnecessary trips and excessive vehicle idling.
+The philosophy and mission of the Department of Energy have always been to assist in technological innovation and the advancement of energy-related technologies, and that is why the agency can easily see the benefits of GPS tracking devices.
+GPS tracking devices have been helping companies for over a decade cut fuel costs through a combination of reducing unnecessary trips and excessive vehicle idling.
 Not only do vehicle tracking systems offer a cost-effective way to improve business fuel economy, but the technology can also help companies more effectively manage and monitor vehicular assets and the employees operating them.

 In a recent post on the Department of Energy Blog, President Obama made his intentions clear that fleet management should be a serious concern for all businesses.
 Obama discussed the need for more companies to research and invest in green technology, and for those who continue to use gasoline to make initiatives and create strategies to reduce fuel consumption.
 Those strategies can include the use of real-time tracking systems such as the SilverCloud that allow fleet managers to meticulously observe all driving activity, or car trackers with no monthly fees such as the GPS Tracking Key that make it easy to calculate mileage driven and routes traveled.

 When a Tracking System Direct (TSD) representative was asked about why businesses should look at how GPS tracker technology can assist, the GPS expert explained, “Having a tool to breakdown driving activity and monitor assets allows businesses to more effectively enhance operations and reduce unnecessary expenses, but the technology also is beneficial in the sense that it can improve security by boosting auto-theft recovery and prevention efforts.”